Bay Discovery Centre

 Getting Here & Around

-We recognise the role creativity plays in expressing our identity, adding vibrancy and creating a sense of belonging in our city.
-At Holdfast Bay we aim to create a place where people love to live and visit and provide opportunities to participate and experience arts and cultural activities.
+We recognise the role creativity plays in expressing our identity, adding vibrancy, and creating a sense of belonging in our city.
+At Holdfast Bay, we aim to create a place where people love to live and visit and provide opportunities to participate and experience arts and cultural activities.

-Creative Holdfast Summer Program
+Creative Holdfast Winter Program

 Arts and Culture Strategy 2019 – 2024